centreon/centreon-documentation/versioned_docs/version-23.10/api/introduction.md

 time data.

-According to the type of script or automation you want to perform on Centreon, you may use the following documents:
+According to the type of script or automation you want to perform on Centreon, you may use the following pages:

 - [Command Line API (CLAPI)](clapi.md) to manage a configuration
 - [Rest API (v1)](rest-api-v1.md) to manage a configuration or [Rest API